cabuelow/OceansDash/README.md

 - Mapping - *to complete when have fully integrated all data into the app*

+  - Just use countries (rather than EEZs) for selecting regions and countries
+  - Try EEZ layer as a bsemap
   - Change name of basemap layers to Gray Canvas, Street Map, Topo Map
   - Add Ocean basemap.
   - If these features don’t slow down the app, can you add: